Here is a list of the best virtual team events to do online.

 Virtual team events are group gatherings held on video conference platforms like Zoom, Google Meet, and Microsoft Teams.
 For example, murder mysteries, online wine tasting, and remote game nights.
 These events aim to help remote teams socialize and foster camaraderie in online offices.
+These activities are also known as “online team events” and “remote team events.”

 This list includes:

-- hosted virtual team events
+- the best virtual team events ideas

-- global virtual team events
+- virtual team events with kits

-- holiday virtual team events
+- virtual team events for large groups

-- virtual work team events
+- Zoom team events

 Let’s get to it!